… has been and still is very conservation minded, starting back with my grandfather.

 Over my fathers lifetime he has planted 100ʼs of native trees on the family farm, de-stocked and locked up part of it for regeneration undoing some of the destruction that was done by early settlers.

-My father has also been a strong advocate for the proposed Dan Rogers Marine Reserve in Akaroa Harbour which has been successfully established this year.
-(2014)
+My father has also been a strong advocate for the proposed Dan Rogers Marine Reserve in Akaroa Harbour which has been successfully established in 2014.